asnowc/hono-decorator/README.md

 ## Description

-`@asla/hono-decorator` allows you to define routes, middleware, and more using [ECMA decorators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators), **currently, this is experimental**.
+`@asla/hono-decorator` allows you to define routes, middleware, and more using [ECMA Decorators](https://github.com/tc39/proposal-decorators).

 ECMA Decorators are currently at Stage 3.
 In the future, they will become part of the JavaScript syntax standard.
 For now, we can use this syntax through TypeScript.
 We can leverage decorators and decorator metadata to implement decorator